2019–2020 Maltese protests: Reactions in Malta

 Makeshift memorial to Daphne Caruana Galizia at the Great Siege Monument, Valletta.
 The memorial was repeatedly cleared on ministerial orders, until these were reversed by new Prime Minister Robert Abela.

 The President of Malta George Vella appealed for calm and unity, and asked to allow time for the institutions to work, saying that "Malta deserves better."
 The President cancelled a number of engagements, both locally and abroad, in light of the national crisis.

 Constituted bodies and unions issued varied calls, with some asking for Muscat to step down and others prompting a more measured reaction asking for calm and maturity.

-Michael Falzon, a government MP, accused protests of destabilising the country and the economy, accusing protesters of seeking bloodshed with their boycotts and protests, aiming to have "another martyr."
-The same MP insisted the 2 December protest was not a protest but "sedition", showing a jacket he wore for that evening's sitting with egg-stains.
-He said that these items as well as bags of urine were being thrown by a mob which included two Opposition MPs.
-Journalists attending the protest insisted that they saw protesters throw eggs, coins, carrots and (fake) cash at MPs, but not any urine.

 The Minister for Education, Evarist Bartolo, in a series of almost daily comments, reiterated that it was "not acceptable that people with money use politics, criminals to hijack country."
 Another government MP, Silvio Schembri, insisted that his loyalties lie with the Labour Party, and not with any other institution.

-Home Affairs Minister Michael Farrugia insisted that "aggressive behaviour" and "obscene language" should not be used during the protests.
-Farrugia listed a number of violent incidents during the protest, including the injury of a policemen, threats, damages to official cars, the blocking of official cars by protesters, the throwing of urine bags at MPs, a sit-in protest at the Office of the Prime Minister and the injury of a soldier.
-Claims about throwing of urine bags could not be verified by journalists, while Moviment Graffitti insisted the soldier was not injured in its protest, but had stumbled and slipped on a ledge in the hallway.